 Unusual Options Activity Insight: Alcoa

-Shares of Alcoa (NYSE:AA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $37.34.
+Alcoa (NYSE:AA) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $35.27 following the option alert.

 - Trade Type: PUT